thomatou/Spotipy/README.md

 `youtube-dl` will download songs in the directory from which the command is called.
 This repo has an empty `songs` folder, whose relative path we will pass as the second argument to our program.
 You can of course choose a different directory if you want your downloaded music to end up somewhere else (but make sure that directory is empty).

+Now, from the command-line, change directory to this repo and install the requirements:

+`pip install -r requirements.txt`

-From the command-line, change directory to this repo and run the following command, replacing `spotify_username` with your actual username:
+Finally, run the following command, replacing `spotify_username` with your actual username:

 `python3.x Spotify_downloader.py spotify_username ./songs`